cynthiachiu/nasa-exoplanets/README.md

 - The filtering logic combines multiple criteria with an AND relationship, assuming users want to narrow down results rather than expand them.

 ### Pagination
 - A limit of 10 items per page was implemented to prevent overwhelming users with too much data at once.
+In the future, this can be extended so the user can set the number of items per page.
+The current design already includes the bones for this expansion.
 - The pagination control adapts to show a reasonable number of page links with ellipses for large result sets.

 ### Sorting